-This Chapter will present and assess all results, which have been produced within the framework of the current project.
-More precisely, it will provide the results of some standard analytics undertaken with these products including the following:
+This Chapter presents and assesses all results that have been produced within the framework of the current project.
+Especially, it provides the results of some standard analytics undertaken with these products including the following:

-- Settlement Extent Developments from 2000, 2005, 2010 to 2015 - Land Use / Land Cover Status and Trends between 2005 and 2018/2019 - Informal Settlement Areas Status and Change between 2005 and 2018/2019
+- Settlement Extent Developments from 2000, 2005, 2010 to 2015 - Land Use / Land Cover Status and Trends between 2003/2006 and 2018

-It is envisaged that these analytics provide information on general trends and developments in the Core City and Larger Urban areas, which can then be further interpreted and used by Urban planners and the City Authorities for city planning.
+It is envisaged that these analytics provide information on general trends and developments in the Core and Peri-Urban areas, which can then be further interpreted and used by Urban planners and the City Authorities for city planning.

-It should be noted that all digital data sets for these products are provided in concurrence with this City Operations Report with all the related metadata and Quality Control documentation.
+It should be noted that all digital data sets for these products are provided in concurrence with this City Report with all the related metadata and Quality Control documentation.